TheAppsFirm/BuzdyAppFlutter/README.md

 resulting `.mp4` in the app's storage directory.

 Open the **Saved Videos** screen from the feed to view your downloads.
 Each video can then be saved to the device gallery on demand.
+Use the delete button to remove unwanted videos.

 You can also call `VideoDownloader.downloadStreams` to retrieve the raw video-only and audio-only files in the app documents directory without merging.
 This can be useful when you need custom ffmpeg processing.

+### Viewing saved videos

+Tap the video library icon in the Feed screen to open the list of downloads.
+From here you can play the video, save it to the gallery or delete it.